Completing even a single full marathon in your life is an admirable bucket list goal. Strongly recommended.

 Date: Late November/Early December

-One of the oldest marathons in the United States, the Rock ‘n’ Roll Las Vegas Marathon started in 1967 and is still going as a fabulous destination marathon.
-Typically held in November or December, this is the only event that can actually shut down the famous Las Vegas Strip while the race is on.
+One of the oldest marathons in the United States, the Rock ‘n’ Roll Las Vegas Marathon started in 1967 and is still going as a fabulous destination race.
+Typically held in November or December, this is the only event in town that can actually shut down the famous Las Vegas Strip.

-Due to the temperatures in Las Vegas, this race starts around sunset, just as all the city lights up for the nightlife, they are famous for.
+Another unique feature of the race is its start time.
+Due to the temperatures in Las Vegas, this race starts around sunset, just as all the city lights up for its famous nightlife.
+(I mean, what’s Vegas without neon?)
 The course is fast and flat, but with so much to see along the way, the miles will fly by even faster.
-There are pre and post parties as well for registrants.
+There are pre- and post-parties as well for registrants.
 Of course, this race is USATF certified and a Boston qualifier.

-In the city that never sleeps, you know there’s an unlimited number of things to see and do in Las Vegas.
-You could never get bored in this city, from all the entertaining shows, music, casinos, and so many unique things just to see in the design of the casinos, a fun trip for your marathon for sure.
+In the city that never sleeps, you know there’s an unlimited number of things to see and do.
+You’ll never get bored in this city, from all the entertaining shows, music, casinos, and so many other unique attractions.
+A fun trip for your marathon for sure.

 More Information: Rock ‘n’ Roll Las Vegas Marathon